-1. What is a P6 Tax Code Notice from HMRC?
+What is a P6 Tax Code Notice from HMRC?

-A P6 form HMRC is a PAYE coding notice sent to employers with details of changes to an employees tax code.
-This is along with details of previous pay and tax deducted for a tax year.
+A P6 form is a PAYE coding notice sent to employers from HMRC with details of changes to an employees tax code, along with details of previous pay and tax deducted for a tax year.

-2. How Do Employers Receive P6 Coding Notices from HMRC?
+How Do Employers Receive P6 Coding Notices from HMRC?

-3. Does a P6 Notice of Coding Override a P45?
+Does a P6 Notice of Coding Override a P45?

 In most cases, a P6 will override a P45.
 For example, an employer has a new starter who joins without a P45 and fills out a starter checklist instead.
 They would do this because they are waiting for their P45 from a previous employer.
 In this instance, the P6 will override the P45 even if it becomes available at a later date.
 The P6 is issued by HMRC and is generally considered more up to date than a delayed P45.

 What is the Difference Between a P6 and a P9 Tax Code Notice?

 A P6 includes details of an employee’s previous tax and pay, as well as their tax code.
 A P9 relates to tax code changes only.